 That means that all you have to do is set it up, and it will pass the appropriate hold to your rifle.

 Rangefinders can be used in a variety of settings and pursuits.
-When ranging on the hunt it can be tough to determine if a deer is 600 yards away, 800 yards, or 1,000.
+For rifle hunters ranging on the hunt, it can be tough to determine if a deer is 600 yards away, 800 yards, or 1,000.
 Unless the deer in your area walk around on well-marked ranges, establishing the difference will always be a challenge.
-At those ranges, even a slight miscalculation means a missed shot.
+Being able to accurately range means eliminating miscalculations that can mean a missed shot.

 The same holds true with optics – your 6x magnification scope probably has mil dots or another reticle that you can use to measure distances, but those measurements are both imprecise and error-prone, to say the least.
 Those sighting systems were largely designed for man-sized targets in military settings, which prioritizes quick responses over precision shooting.

-There are two main applications for the rangefinders, and they support one another.
+There are two main applications for the rangefinders, which support one another.